 A Jimjilbang or public bathhouse and sauna is extremely popular in Korea.
 It’s a magical place I tell you!

 When I visit Seoul on Saturday nights I like to stay in Siloam Sauna (the best jimjilbang ever) as a cheap and more comfortable alternative to a hostel.
-I always manage to get a good night’s rest there.
+I always manage to get a good night’s rest there and it’s an experience in Korea I can highly recommend.

 2. Namsan Tower or Seoul Tower